 Click here to download GORIC with a Windows user interface (of Rebecca M. Kuiper).

-Click here to visit the download page of the R-package for GORIC (of Daniel Gerhard and Rebecca M. Kuiper).
+Click here to visit the download page of the R-package goric (of Daniel Gerhard and Rebecca M. Kuiper).

 If you use GORIC, you give credits to the developers by referring to:

 - Kuiper, R.M., Hoijtink, H. and Silvapulle, M.J.
 (2011).
 An Akaike type information criterion for model selection under inequality constraints.
 Biometrika, 98, 495-501. doi: 10.1093/biomet/asr002